chesswondo/movie-recommender-chatbot/README.md

 ```bash
 git clone https://github.com/chesswondo/movie-recommender-chatbot
 ```
-Then navigate to src folder and don't forget to set pythonpath at it to use the modules.
+Then navigate to "src" folder and don't forget to set pythonpath at it to use the modules.

 #### 2. _[Install PyTorch](https://pytorch.org/)_ in your virtual environment according to your system.
 [![link](assets/readme_images/pytorch_installation.jpg)](https://pytorch.org)